yet-it-compiles/JP-Cripps-Bot/README.md

 - [x] Making '!members' more readable by separating users into 2+ columns.
 - [x] Updated the '!wagonSteals' command to search each message for 'bhwagon' and return the count.
 - [X] Sends a private message to a member 24 minutes after typing 'bhwagon' in the server, to let them know their cooldown is up.
-- [X] Records the amount of alive/dead bounties brought in by the player - New!
+- [X] Records the amount of alive/dead bounties brought in by the player
 - [X] Allows players to see how many alive / dead bounties the possee has brought by typing '!bountiesAlive', '!bountiesDead', and '!bounties'
+- [X] Create a command to view the total number of wagon steals

+## Additional Administrative Features Implemented
+- [x] Send embedded message announcements to #announcements
+- [x] Users may send messages to the bot which will be delivered to everyone with the @admins role

 ## License